kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lab_Using_Set_Operators.md

 - EmployeeName
 - DepartmentName
 - EmploymentStatus ('Current' or 'Former')
-- BaseSalary
+- e.BaseSalary
-- LastWorkDate (HireDate for current, estimated end date for former)
+- LastWorkDate (e.HireDate for current, estimated end date for former)

 **Your Solution**: